Opendoor Technologies Inc. (OPEN): Skating on Thin Ice? We Know the Answer

 KeyBanc Capital Markets gave a rating of “Overweight” to OPEN, setting the target price at $42 in the report published on February 19th of the current year.

-During the last 5 trading sessions, OPEN fell by -10.34%, which changed the moving average for the period of 200-days by +56.51% in comparison to the 20-day moving average, which settled at $21.74.
-In addition, Opendoor Technologies Inc. saw -19.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OPEN rose by +6.25%, which changed the moving average for the period of 200-days by +70.66% in comparison to the 20-day moving average, which settled at $19.93.
+In addition, Opendoor Technologies Inc. saw -14.03% in overturn over a single year, with a tendency to cut further losses.